 As such, a revision was never part of my process before.
 It never occurred to me that what I wrote should be polished, fine-tuned like a piano, to be something better than what I puked on the page.

-One of my fears when I first started this program last year was that I wouldn’t be able to take constructive criticism.
+One of my fears when I first started this program last year was that I wouldn’t take constructive criticism.

 What’s great about our workshops is that sometimes you’ll get feedback from someone about a plot point or characterization, and you think to yourself, “that’s ridiculous.
 It’s right there on the page!”

-Those, I tend to acknowledge politely, but never incorporate it because I don’t want anyone to be prescriptive to my work.
+I tend to acknowledge those politely but never incorporate them because I don’t want anyone to be prescriptive to my work.

 That’s why I never pursued journalism.

-Everything I ever submitted for the school paper was changed in such a way that it didn’t sound like me anymore.
-I wanted full control of whatever my name was slapped on.
+EThe editors changed everything I ever submitted for the school paper so that it didn’t sound like me anymore.
+I wanted complete control of whatever had my name on it.

-I saw that creative writing would be the best way to do that, and still allow my demons to be expelled from my brain.
+I saw that creative writing would be the best way to do that and still allow the expelling of the demons from my brain.

-I think the most difficult thing about revision is finding the time to do it.
-When I get my critiques back from a workshop, I put it aside in the closet.
+I think the most challenging thing about revision is finding the time to do it.
+When I get my critiques back from a workshop, I put them aside in the closet.